Mitsui Knowledge Industry: Overview

 The company offers the services of system integration, cloud computing, information security, and IT lifecycle support in Japan and mostly for enterprises.
 The business type and scope is same as Itochu Techno-Solutions, SCSK and Uniadex, these are also the companies in Japan and mostly for enterprises.

-The company was listed on JASDAQ Securities Exchange (2665.TYO) on September, 2000, then Tokyo Stock Exchange 2nd Section on April, 2004.
+The company was listed on the JASDAQ Securities Exchange (2665.TYO) in September 2000, then Tokyo Stock Exchange 2nd Section in April 2004.

-On January, 2015, The company became the wholly owned subsidiary of Mitsui & Co. by takeover, and was delisted on Tokyo Stock Exchange.
+In January 2015, The company became the wholly owned subsidiary of Mitsui & Co. by takeover, and was delisted on Tokyo Stock Exchange.